-44. V Schiraldi, B Western, K Bradner.
+32. V Schiraldi, B Western, K Bradner.
 Community-Based Responses to Justice-Involved Young Adults.
-Harvard Kennedy School and National Institute of Justice; 2015.
-This report aimed to present research in the area of criminal justice and young adult development.
+Harvard Kennedy School and National Institute of Justice;2015.
 This report aimed to present research in the area of criminal justice and young adult development as well as to present recommendations that focus on making the criminal justice system more developmentally appropriate for young adults.
 The authors refer to "young adults" as those ages 18-24.
 A robust body of evidence has suggest that the human brain continues to develop well into a person's 20's and that "adult-quality" decision-making ability continues to develop into adulthood.
 Researchers discuss what is known as the "maturity gap" where cognitive functioning develops faster than psychosocial capacities and because of this, young adults are more likely to, "...engage in risk-seeking behavior, have difficulty moderating their responses to emotionally charged situations, or have not developed a future-oriented method of decision-making."
 The authors further discuss that psychosocial development is further disrupted by additional factors such as involvement in the justice system, traumatic incidents, parental incarceration, poverty, foster care, substance abuse, mental health needs, and learning disabilities.
 Next, the authors present data regarding the current landscape in the United States for young adults in the justice system.
 In 2012, about 130,000 young adults were admitted to a state or federal prison (21% of all admissions) and another 97,500 were released back to their communities (15% of all releases).
 Among this population of young adults released from prison, rates of recidivism were significantly higher than the total prison releasee population and researchers estimate that 78% of young adults released will be rearrested within 3 years.

-45. Zane S.N., Welsh B.C., Mears D.P.
+33. Zane S.N., Welsh B.C., Mears D.P.
 Juvenile Transfer and the Specific Deterrence Hypothests: Systematic Review and Meta-Analysis.
 Criminology & Public Policy.
 2016;15(3):901-925.